realA10001986/Time-Circuits-Display/README.md

 ### Minimal mode

 In "Minimal" mode, the *Present Time* display shows the weekday instead of the year, the other displays are switched off.
-In order to enable this mode, enter 117 followed by ENTER.
+To enable this mode, enter 117 followed by ENTER.
 If an SD card is present, Minimal mode is persistent across reboots.
 To return to the default display mode, type 110 and ENTER.

 Minimal mode is disabled automatically under the same conditions as World Clock mode.